jbadson/render_controller/README.md

 # REST API reference
-/job/summary -> summary of all jobs on server
 /job/new -> Start a new job
-/job/status/{id} -> Detailed status for a given job /job/start/{id} -> Start a given job
+/job/summary -> Summary info about all jobs on server /job/status -> Detailed status for all jobs on server /job/status/{id} -> Detailed status for a given job /job/start/{id} -> Start a given job
 /job/stop/{id} -> Stop a given job